Theft prevention tips

 - If there are strangers in your area who do not seem to have a purpose for being on campus, you can contact Campus Safety and Prevention Services 514-848-3717 or ext.
 3717 from a university phone.

 - Always have your keys and your access cards in your possession.
 If you lose them, inform your department or Campus Safety and Prevention Services immediately.

 Tips to prevent thefts in public spaces

 - Be aware of your surroundings.
-If you notice any suspicious behavior, inform Security immediately by calling 514-848-3717, or ext.
+If you notice any suspicious behavior, inform Campus Safety and Prevention Services immediately by calling 514-848-3717, or ext.
 3717 from a university phone.